minsoo-cho/minsoo-cho.github.io/_publications/2009-10-01-paper-title-number-1.md

 doi: "10.15820/khjss.2022.48.3.002"
 citation: "Ohk, Hyunmin, Cho, Minsoo, & Jun, Bonggul (2022). &quot;Analysis of Success Determinants in the Movie Screening Market: A Survival Analysis Using Seoul Data.&quot; <i>Journal of Social Science</i>, 48(3), 33–49. doi:10.15820/khjss.2022.48.3.002"
 ---
+More information about the paper will be updated soon.